 Miraculously, I remembered I had it and pulled it out in time for my son’s 10-month milestone picture.
 Those images are some of my favourites from his first year and I will treasure them forever.

-Not only are these images lovely to look back on, but baby Halloween pictures make perfect 18th-birthday-party fodder.
+Not only are these images lovely to look back on, but baby Halloween graphics and pictures make perfect 18th-birthday-party fodder.
 Dress up is one of the Halloween activities for babies that should not be missed.

 As well as the bargain pumpkin buy, I was also given some cracking hand-me-downs.
 Over the Halloween period, my little babe also dressed up as a skeleton and a vampire.